booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A1/README.md

      ~# curl https://localhost:11443/index.html
      curl: (60) Peer certificate cannot be authenticated with known CA certificates
      ```
-     Or - depending on the versions in use - the message might also be:
+     Or - depending on the versions in use - the message for curl error code 60 might be phrased differently.
-     ```Bash
-     curl: (60) SSL certificate problem: self signed certificate
-     ```
      That's what we expected.
 We not yet did put our selfsigned certificate into the truststore of our client (curl).
 So it is not trusted.
 Let's tell curl explicitly which certificate we trust:
      ```Bash
      ~# curl --cacert example.com.crt https://localhost:11443/index.html
      curl: (51) SSL: certificate subject name 'example.com' does not match target host name 'localhost'
      ```
-     Or maybe the wording of the message might be:
+     Or maybe again the wording of the message 51 might be slightly different.
-     ```Bash
-     curl: (51) Unable to communicate securely with peer: requested domain name does not match the server's certificate.
-     ```
      Ah!
 Oh!
 Still doesn't work.
-Name (CN) in the certificate doesn't match the name in the URL (localhost).
+The name (CN) in the certificate doesn't match the name in the URL (localhost).
 That's the point where users tend to click buttons like "Continue anyway!" or "I accept the insecure way!" (or add parameters to the curl command telling the same).
 We - of course - **NEVER DO SUCH THINGS!!** We want trust!
 We fix problems instead of working around them.

    * Please continue with [Exercise A.2](../A2/) to see how we manage to do this.